davidjerleke/embla-carousel/README.md

 <details>
   <summary>
-    Retrieve the index of the previous snap point.
+    Get the index of the previous snap point.
   </summary>
   <hr>
   <div>